gitter-badger/ecs/README.md

 # FAQ

+### Structs-based, classes-based versions?
+Which better and why?

+Classes-based version is stable, but not longer under active development - except bug fixes (can be found at ``classes-based` branch).

+Structs-based only one version that under active development.
+It should be faster than classed-based version, simpler in component-cleanup and you can switch to `unity-ecs` easier later (if you want).
+This framework will be under development even after `unity-ecs` release.

 ### I want to know - is component already added to entity and get it / add new one otherwise, how I can do it?

 There are no `entity.Get<T>` method to request component data due to `ref` to struct cant return null in case when component was not added before.